geoffgould.net

 9. When completely mixed, place a dab of butter (or Crisco), onto hot griddle.
 If it does not sizzle instantly, the griddle is not hot enough.

-10. When griddle is ready, gently ladle onto the griddle a small/desired-size circle of batter.
+10. When griddle is ready, gently ladle onto the griddle a small/desired-size circle of batter; you can reduce the heat ever so slightly, to reduce overcooking.

 11. When the multitude of bubbles on the top have mostly burst, gently flip over the pancake using a proper pancake turner (often mistakenly called a spatula, which actually is a completely different utensil entirely...).